-In this section we document the trends in housing affordability for Irish households over the period 2006-2016.
-This timeframe covers much of the boom, bust and recovery periods experienced in the Irish housing market in recent years.
+To contextualise our discussion of housing affordability in Ireland, in this section, we first provide a brief discussion of some of the key macroeconomic and housing market variables over the period 2005-2015.
+We then document the trends in housing affordability for Irish households over the same period.
+This time frame covers much of the boom, bust and recovery periods experienced in the Irish housing market in recent years.
 Building on the literature outlined in the previous section, we first present overall trends in housing costs, before then examining housing costs for different groups of households according to age, region, household structure and their position in the income distribution, in order to understand how housing cost burdens are distributed differently across the country and across different groups.